Serafim Urechean: Education and career

 Serafim Urechean was very proactive in the political life.
-In 2001 he became the President of the Social-Political Movement Independents' Alliance of Moldova, in 2003 he became the co-president of the Party Our Moldova Alliance (in 2005 – 2011 he became the president), and in 2004 – 2005 he was the leader of the Electoral Bloc Democratic Moldova.
+In 2001 he became the President of the Social-Political Movement Independents' Alliance of Moldova, in 2003 he became the co-president of the Party Our Moldova Alliance (in 2005–2011 he became the president), and in 2004–2005 he was the leader of the Electoral Bloc Democratic Moldova.

-At the parliamentary elections of March 6, 2005, Electoral Bloc Democratic Moldova, led by the Chișinău mayor Serafim Urechean, accumulated 28.53% of the votes of the participants and got 34 mandates out of 101.
+At the parliamentary elections of 6 March 2005, Electoral Bloc Democratic Moldova, led by the Chișinău mayor Serafim Urechean, accumulated 28.53% of the votes of the participants and got 34 mandates out of 101.
 In accordance with article 70 of the Constitution of Moldova, "the MP position is not compliant with the any other remunerated function, except the didactic and scientific activity".
-On April 18, 2005, in the last day of the one-month term given for the validation of the mandate, provided to decide whether to accept or reject the position for which was elected, Serafim Urechean decided to resign as mayor of Chișinău in favour of the deputy in the Parliament of the Republic Moldova.
+On 18 April 2005, the last day of the one-month term given for the validation of the mandate, provided to decide whether to accept or reject the position for which was elected, Serafim Urechean decided to resign as mayor of Chișinău in favour of the deputy in the Parliament of the Republic Moldova.

-On April 21, 2011, he was appointed for the position of the chairman of the Court of Accounts of the Republic of Moldova.
+On 21 April 2011 he was appointed for the position of the chairman of the Court of Accounts of the Republic of Moldova.

 At the local elections in Chișinău held in 2015, Serafim Urechean was a candidate for the position of mayor from the part of the Liberal Democratic Party of Moldova.
 However, when he appeared on the talk shows during the election campaign, Urechean has stated: "I am not a member of any party, nor of the LDPM.
 By definition I cannot be, because I am going to chair an apolitical structure.
 If I become a mayor, I will remain apolitical.
 I am not going to join any party; I will be mayor of all the citizens of the Chișinău."
 During two months of election campaign he resigned from the position of the chairman of the Court of Accounts.
-Following the elections on June 14, 2015, Serafim Urechean has got only 2.97% of the vote.
+Following the elections on 14 June 2015, Serafim Urechean has only 2.97% of the vote.

 Alliance For European Integration

-After the July 2009 parliamentary election, alongside Vlad Filat, Mihai Ghimpu, and Marian Lupu, Serafim Urechean signed the Alliance For European Integration in a press conference on August 8, 2009.
+After the July 2009 parliamentary election, alongside Vlad Filat, Mihai Ghimpu, and Marian Lupu, Serafim Urechean signed the Alliance For European Integration in a press conference on 8 August 2009.